po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/28-Stu_Mini-Project/README.md

 ## 💡 Hints

+* What tools can you use to test the existing API routes if you don't yet have a front end?

 * Where would you place the client-side JavaScript for capturing form data?

 * How can middleware help protect routes from non logged in users?